chonyy/daily-nba/README.md

 > 🏀 The NBA LINE Bot with 9 features!

 Watch NBA games, check the schedule, lookup the stats, search for players by using Daily-NBA.
-[Button carousel templates](https://developers.line.biz/en/reference/messaging-api/#buttons) are used for every states.
-Instead of typing bunch of word to the LINE bot, you can just simply **press buttons** on the carousel template.
+[Button carousel templates](https://developers.line.biz/en/reference/messaging-api/#buttons) are designed and implemented in every feature.
+Instead of directly typing the commands to the LINE bot, users can just simply **press buttons** on the carousel template to browse the features and access the NBA information!

 This LINE bot is mostly built by [LINE messaging API](https://developers.line.biz/en/docs/messaging-api/overview/), and a little [Flask](https://www.palletsprojects.com/p/flask/) as web application framework to host it on Heroku.

-[**Finite State Machine**](https://en.wikipedia.org/wiki/Finite-state_machine) model is implemeted in Daily-NBA.
-Each feature is represented by a state, and the button that user pressed on the carousel template will trigger the transitions between states.
-The FSM graph is shown below.
+[**Finite State Machine**](https://en.wikipedia.org/wiki/Finite-state_machine) is implemented for the state management of the users.
+A FSM is maintained for each individual user.
+This way, every user has their own independent state, and the operations between two different users will not affect each other.

 ## FSM